csningli/MultiAgent/README.md

 # MultiAgent
-MultiAgent is a open source framework for the simulation of the multiagent systems (with objects movable in the 2D space).
+MultiAgent is an open source framework for the simulation of the multiagent systems in the 2D plane.

 # Features
+- Agents are implemented as abstract controlling units.
+Thus they can work without being associated with any objects that have physical bodies.
+- While running the simulation, all data will be automatically saved under the current working directories.
+These data can be used to restore the simulation, and they are obviously the perfect resources for further analysis.

 # Versions